Gorra Blanca Ascent – 2920 mts

-Cerro Gorra Blanca is located within the Continental Ice Cap.
+Cerro Gorra Blanca is located within the Continental Ice Field.
 Also, is a border point with Chile.
-Gorra Blanca means white toque.
-Its name is given because of snow and ice formation on its summit, looking like a gorra blanca.
+Gorra Blanca means white cap.
+Its name is given because of snow and ice formation on its summit, looking like a white cap.

 Guest must be comfortable using crampons to flat foot and front point on moderate angle ice up to 35-40 degrees.